 In July 2012 two unused fuel assemblies were removed from unit 4 pond, and were found to be in good shape, with no deformation or corrosion.
 Tepco started removal of both fresh and used fuel from the pond in November 2013, 22 assemblies at a time in each cask, with 1331 used and 202 new ones to be moved.
 This was uneventful, and the task continued through 2014.
 By 22 December 2014, all 1331 used as well as all 202 new fuel assemblies had been moved in 71 cask shuttles without incident, with weekly updates having been published.
 All of the radioactive used fuel was removed by early November, eliminating a significant radiological hazard on the site.
 The used fuel went to the central storage pond, from which older assemblies were transferred to dry cask storage – 1004 moved since the accident by mid 2014 to make way for new inputs from unit 4.
 The fresh fuel assemblies are stored in the pool of the undamaged unit 6.

-In 2015 Tepco expects to move 514 used fuel assemblies from unit 3 to the central pool, as well as 52 new ones, and then 292 used fuel assemblies and 100 new ones from unit 1.
+From 2016 Tepco expects to move 514 used fuel assemblies from unit 3 to the central pool, as well as 52 new ones, and then 292 used fuel assemblies and 100 new ones from unit 1.
 Finally unit 2 will have its 587 used assemblies and 28 fresh ones moved.

 Reactors 1-3: First it is necessary to identify the locations of leaks from the primary containment vessels (PCVs) and reactor buildings using manual and remotely controlled dosimeters, cameras, etc., and indirectly analyse conditions inside the PCVs from the outside via measurements of gamma rays, echo soundings, etc. Any leakage points will be repaired and both reactor vessels (RPVs) and PCVs filled with water sufficient to achieve shielding.
 Then the vessel heads will be removed.
 The location of melted fuel and corium will then be established.
 In particular, the distribution of damaged fuel believed to have flowed out from the reactor pressure vessels (RPVs) into PCVs will be ascertained, and it will be sampled and analysed.
 After examination of the inside of the reactors, states of the damaged fuel rods and reactor core internals, sampling will be done and the damaged core material will be removed from the RPVs as well as from the PCVs.
 The whole process will be complex and slow, since safety remains paramount.
 In December Tepco estimates that the fuel will be removed from the reactors within 25 years – in line with US experience at Three Mile Island, though other estimates suggest ten years.
-Updated plans are on IRID website.
+Updated plans are on the IRID website.